Skip to main content

 Many people focus on creating and maintaining a healthy lifestyle after their diagnosis.
 Some prefer to take in more vegetables at every meal, while others may eliminate potentially inflammation-causing foods from their diets.
 Plus, many people with MS regularly exercise and use other stress management techniques like meditation as part of their overall wellness program.

-As technology advances and more research is done, there are more medications and treatment options that can help manage your symptoms for a better quality of life.
+As technology advances and more research is conducted, more medications and treatment options may be available to help manage your symptoms and improve your quality of life.

-180 Medical provides disposable urinary catheters and other related urological supplies to people with multiple sclerosis across the nation.
-As the leading provider of catheter supplies, we focus on truly helping those who need our services.
+180 Medical provides disposable urinary catheters and other related urological supplies to people with multiple sclerosis across the nation, including wonderful people like Bobb and Jessica.

 Our friendly specialists can walk you through your catheter options based on your insurance coverage and let you try out free samples.
 You get to choose what works and feels best to you out of one of the widest selections of catheter brands available today.